Infrastructure

 67

-Bay Area streets have an average PCI of 67, indicating fair regional pavement conditions overall
+In 2024 Bay Area streets had an average PCI of 67, indicating “fair” regional pavement conditions overall

 Introduction